damiib/Employee-Tracker/README.md

 # Employee-Tracker
-brown@MacBook-Pro ReadMe-Generator % node index.js
+MacBook-Pro ReadMe-Generator % node index.js
 ?
 What is the name of your project?
 Employee-Tracker
 ?
 What is your GitHub user name?
-DamiiB
+Sheluvsdesign
 ?
-What is your email? damlbro013@gmail.com
+What is your email? a@gmail.com
 ?
 Describe your project?
 The project is an employee table.
 It give you the name o f the employees who are currently working here.
 You will see their first and last name, the name of their manager, their salary and what department they are in.
 Y